 Selected as emperor by his great uncle Tiberius, Caligula may have ordered his benefactor’s suffocation.

 His accession was popular, but after seven months an illness seemed to turn “Little Boots” into a monster.
-He killed at whim and financed himself with legalised looting.
+He is called a bad emperor main because of reports that he killed at whim and financed himself with legalised looting.

 He built a two-mile pontoon bridge just so he could ride his horse across the Bay of Baiae in defiance of a prophesy.
 The horse, Incitatus, lived in a marble stable, and Caligula may have made him a consul.

 From AD 40 he started to present himself as a god, while his palace was described as a brothel, among the alleged whores his own sisters.

 The last straw, after famine and bankruptcy, was a planned move to Egypt to live as a sun god.
 This triggered his murder in January 41 AD.

 2. Nero: 54 – 68 AD